gwadama.synthetic#

 duration: float

 Duration of noise to be generated, in seconds.
-It may change after genetarting the noise, depending on its sample frequency.
+It may change after genetarting the noise, depending on its sampling frequency.

 psd: function | NDArray